Global Village Telecom: Brazil Fixed-line Telecommunications Licence

 In 1999 GVT was awarded a 20 years license to provide fixed-line telecommunications services in Brazil's south and central regions.
 As part of Brazil's government plan to introduce competition in three fixed-line regions of the country.
 When it privatized the state telecommunications company, Telebras, in 1998, the government divided Brazil into three regions for fixed-line telephony.
 Each region was to have one newcomer and an incumbent.
 In each case, the incumbent was a former unit of Telebras, which was privatized.

 The region for which GVT won the license had a population of 38 million people at the time and encompasses nine states, including the country's capital, Brasilia.
 GVT plan was to invest US$550 million over three years and to build a network with 500,000 lines.
 GVT was to compete in the region against the former Telebras unit Tele Centro Sul, which was owned by a consortium led by Telecom Italia.

 In 2001, GVT was split between Gilat Satellite Networks and the other investors in the company.
 Gilat took over the Colombia and Peru operations and GVT remained solely focused on the Brazilian market.

 Initial public offering

 In 2007, GVT had an initial public offering on the Brazilian Stock Market, achieving a market cap of $1.2 billion and raising $480 million.

 Sale to Vivendi and then to Telefónica

 The French company Vivendi bought a 58% stake of the company by the end of 2009, and raised its participation to 99.17% the following year.

 On August 30, 2014, Vivendi announces the sale of GVT to Telefónica for 7.5 billion GBP, and so GVT becomes a brand of Telefônica Brasil.

 End of the GVT brand and merger with Vivo

 In 2015, with the purchase of GVT, Telefónica (through Telefônica Brasil) announced that the GVT brand would cease to exist as of 15 April 2016, starting to use the Vivo brand, thus becoming a single company.

+Acquisition closure

+On May 29, 2015, Telefónica acquired GVT from Vivendi for a total cash settlement and debt assumption of €4.663 billion, alongside a 12% equity stake in the newly integrated Telefônica Brasil.
+The transaction had previously received regulatory clearance in the first quarter of 2015 from the Brazilian antitrust agency, the Administrative Council for Economic Defense (CADE), and the telecommunications regulator, Anatel.